-Border authorities stopped more than 200,000 migrants in August for second consecutive month, data show
+Border authorities stopped more than 200,000 migrants in August for second consecutive month, data shows

 “The men and women at CBP continue to step up to meet the demands of high numbers of encounters at our southern border,” acting commissioner Troy Miller said in a statement.

-The Biden administration has continue to rely on a provision of the U.S. public health code known as Title 42 to rapidly “expel” some border crossers without holding them in custody, a practice designed to limit the spread of the coronavirus.
+The Biden administration has continued to rely on a provision of the U.S. public health code known as Title 42 to rapidly “expel” some border crossers without holding them in custody, a practice designed to limit the spread of the coronavirus.
 Authorities say it has resulted in higher levels of repeat crossing attempts as some migrants try again and again to evade capture.

-In August, 25 percent of the migrants taken into U.S. custody “had at least one prior encounter in the previous 12 months,” compared to an average rate of 14 percent during previous years, the agency said.
+In August, 25 percent of the migrants taken into U.S. custody “had at least one prior encounter in the previous 12 months,” compared with an average rate of 14 percent during previous years, the agency said.

-The latest CBP data show the percentage of migrants returned to Mexico under Title 42 has continued to decline, and in August, only 44 percent of those taken into custody were processed under that authority.
+The latest CBP data shows the percentage of migrants returned to Mexico under Title 42 has continued to decline, and in August, only 44 percent of those taken into custody were processed under that authority.

 Of the 86,487 family unit members who were detained in August, just 19 percent were sent back under Title 42, the data show.
 Most are released into the United States and allowed to make humanitarian claims under U.S. law.